Realm Fields

 Type

-The type of realm, AD for Microsoft Active Directory, LDAP for other supported LDAP repositories, or Local.
+The type of realm, AD for Microsoft Active Directory or LDAP for other supported LDAP repositories.
 For a list of supported LDAP repositories, see Supported Servers for Realms.
 You can authenticate captive portal users with an LDAP repository; all others require Active Directory.

 Note